 Tanoto Foundation Donates PPEs to Further Combat COVID-19 in Singapore

-Tanoto Foundation, under the auspices of Asia Philanthropy Circle (APC), has donated personal protective equipment (PPE) – comprising 20,000 KN95 masks, 10,000 pairs of gloves and 1,000 face shields – to HealthServe in support of their work to help the migrant worker community in Singapore during the COVID-19 pandemic.
+Tanoto Foundation, an independent family philanthropy organisation founded by Sukanto Tanoto and Tinah Bingei Tanoto in 1981, under the auspices of Asia Philanthropy Circle (APC), has donated personal protective equipment (PPE) – comprising 20,000 KN95 masks, 10,000 pairs of gloves and 1,000 face shields – to HealthServe in support of their work to help the migrant worker community in Singapore during the COVID-19 pandemic.

 The gift is part of a larger donation by members of APC, of which Tanoto Foundation is also a member.
 The PPEs were today handed over to HealthServe in a virtual ceremony held via Zoom.